mvs5681/RaceGame/README.md

 RaceGame
 ========
-Race game writtern in java.
+Race game written in java.

 This project was developed by Mohanish Sheth and Ken Hwang.